 You may have met advocates of the keto diet who espouse a low carb approach for weight loss.
 And they’ll convince you that keto is the way to go even if you’re not losing weight.
 They claim that you’ll perform just as well, if not better, than people on a higher carb diet.
 And that’s all because of ketones, a by-product of fat breakdown.
 Once your body adjusts to using ketones, you’ll be firing on all cylinders, they say.

-That’s not what the science says.
+That’s not what science says.
 A low carb diet will encourage you to lose muscle, lower your testosterone and reduce your energy levels.
 A higher carb diet will do the opposite.
 But crucially, research has repeatedly shown that performance is compromised when you’re on a low carb diet.
 Performance is maximised on a high carb diet.

 It makes sense.
 Most sports involve short bursts of maximum effort followed by catching your breath.
 Think about football, rugby, hockey, squash, tennis, boxing, martial arts, weightlifting, bodybuilding, gymnastics, even climbing and cheerleading.
 They all require repeated cycles of anaerobic effort followed by recovery.
-And anaerobic activity is fuelled almost 100% by carbohydrate.
+And anaerobic activity is fuelled almost 100% by carbohydrates.

 Keto advocates will say that you use fat to fuel your exercise.
 You don’t.
 You may use fat to recover aerobically from each bout of effort, but the effort itself is fuelled by carbohydrate.
 And if you’re on a low carb diet, your muscle carbohydrate stores – glycogen stores – will be depleted.
 Yes, your liver can make carbohydrate via gluconeogenesis, but not at the rate required to fuel your sport.